Jayantth/Neighborhood-Map/README.md

 2. By clicking on one of the markers - the marker will start bouncing and an info window will open.
 3. By clicking the close button on the top-right corner, the current info window will close.
 4. Every info window includes -
-		* The name of the Place
+		1. The name of the Place
-		* URL of the Place
+		2. URL of the Place
-		* The Sea-level of the Place
+		3. The Sea-level of the Place
-		* The Address of the Place.
+		4. The Address of the Place
 5. On the left side there is a menu bar -
-		* All the places will be included in this menu bar.
+		1. All the places will be included in this menu bar
-		* It consists of search-box which is used to filter the places.
+		2. It consists of search-box which is used to filter the places